"I wanted to thank you again for a fabulous two weeks at camp! Both weeks were a blast and

 the class size to eight so that each student has ample time to ask questions and

-receive personalized feedback on their testing strengths and weaknesses.
+receive personalized feedback from tutors on their testing strengths and weaknesses.

 Each day campers must use the SAT word of the day in a meaningful sentence